edsu/inst126/modules/13/exercise.md

 <img style="width: 200px; float: right;" src="images/bridge.jpg">

-There are three Phillips Hue lights in the room that you can talk to using the Hue Lights API.
+There are two Phillips Hue lights in the room that you can talk to using the Hue Lights API.
 The API is a little web server running on this device

     http://192.168.0.101/api/{key}/